SELF-CONFESSION VS EXPLOITATION

-Privacy issues, confrontational self-portraits, camera scrutiny and the Internet as public diary.
+Privacy issues, confrontational self-portraits, camera scrutiny and the Internet as a public diary.

 PROGRAM 1: SUBJECTIVITIES